Treaty of Berum

-The Treaty of Berum was a treaty concluded on 28 January 1600 at Berum Castle between the Count Enno III of East Frisia and the County of Rietberg, which regulated the sale of the Harlingerland to East Frisia.
+The Treaty of Berum was a treaty concluded on 28 January 1600 at Berum Castle, Berum, between Count Enno III of East Frisia and the County of Rietberg, which regulated the sale of the Lordships of Esens, Stedesdorf, and Wittmund to East Frisia.

 Background

-With the death of Balthasar Oomkens von Esens in 1540, the Attena line of East Frisian chieftains ruling Harlingerland died out and the Harlingerland fell to the Counts of Rietberg, who were related to the Attenas.
+With the death of Balthasar Oomkens von Esens in 1540, the Attena line of East Frisian chieftains ruling Esens, Stedesdorf, and Wittmund died out and the Harlingerland fell to the Counts of Rietberg, who were related to the Attenas.
 From 1540, Harlingerland was ruled by Count John II of Rietberg, the son of Balthasar's sister.
 After his death, the Harlingerland went to his second daughter, Walburgis.
-She married in 1581 Count Enno III of East Frisia.
+In 1581, she married Count Enno III of East Frisia.
 They had two daughters, who, by the Treaty of Berum, waived their right to inherit Harlingerland, in favour of Enno's son Rudolf Christian, from his first marriage.